We Will Find Solutions Together

 Consider the 80/20 rule which says 20% of physicians range from excellent to world class, 80% are good to very good, and the final 20% are poor to criminal.

-It's no to so much about locating to 80%, it's avoiding the bottom 20%.
+It's not so much about locating to 80%, it's avoiding the bottom 20%.
 So then, when your very life is in the balance, how do you avoid calamity?
-How do you find your way to the best in class, and avoid a mistake that can be life long.
-Many, just like when trying to find a good roofer or auto mechanic, turn to well-intended family members, pastors, golf partners, or sometimes, just the next door neighbor.
+How do you find your way to the best in class, and avoid a mistake that can be lifelong.
+Many, just like when trying to find a good roofer or auto mechanic, turn to well-intended family members, pastors, golf partners, or sometimes, just the next-door neighbor.
 We know how to guide you to those, and then ensure they do their best.

-I saw firsthand how difficult these choices can be when I was providing consulting services to patients and even insurance companies.
-I was responsible for evaluating patient treatment plans for effectiveness, and I watched individuals and families try to pick up the pieces and make huge decisions in the wake of tragic accidents and unexpected diagnoses.
-I also saw how the system can work to a patient's benefit when a Nurse Case Manager was involved.
+Tom Vachet saw firsthand how difficult these choices can be when he was providing consulting services to patients and even insurance companies.
+He was responsible for evaluating patient treatment plans for effectiveness, and Tom watched individuals and families try to pick up the pieces and make huge decisions in the wake of tragic accidents and unexpected diagnoses.
+Tom also saw how the system can work to a patient's benefit when a Nurse Case Manager was involved.

-I founded True North because I believe that every person, and every family deserve the best access to resources, information and advice necessary in making sound medical decisions.
-I also want you to know that you are not alone and that you have an experienced, compassionate team by your side.
+Tom Vachet founded True North because I believe that every person, and every family deserves the best access to resources, information and advice necessary in making sound medical decisions.
+He also wants you to know that you are not alone and that you have an experienced, compassionate team by your side.

-Here are some of the many things we can do to help:
+Here are some of the many things Tom can do to help:

-Intercede to speed up the time to your appointment.
+Intercede to speed up the time of your appointment.

-Prepare you for you for your appointment, and/or accompany you if you would like.
+Prepare yourself for your appointment, and/or accompany you if you would like.

 Discuss and explain the physician's findings, tests performed, and recommendations.